Latchkey Kids.

 I lived in constant fear of my mother.

-However during my later teenage years, I did do things I am not proud of and now wish I had never done.
-I did some things that I knew my mother could never find out about.
-I have no doubt had she known, I'd have been turfed out from under her roof immediately.
+However during my later teenage years, I did do some things I am not proud of and now wish I had never done.
+I did things that I knew my mother could never find out about.
+I have no doubt had she known I'd have been turfed out from under her roof immediately.
 Although, that can also be said for most of the other kids I associated with from our Kingdom Hall.
-We were all just teenagers being typical teenagers.
-Some of us learned from our mistakes while others just kept making the same mistakes over and over.
+We were all just teenagers being typical teenagers and some of us learned from our mistakes while others just kept making the same mistakes over and over.

 Why?